berdyshevol/ush/README.md

 # Unix shell in C (MacOs)
 An educational project based on the curriculum of [ucode.world](https://ucode.world/en/).
+Uses Meta-circular interpreter under the hood.
 It is written in C for MacOs.

 ## This shell implements: